lorenzosanzari/crud/README.md

 - view (optional)
     - layout (optional) - extend custom layout.
 Default value - layouts.master (generator will create this file)
     - path (optional) - use this option if you want to place your views deeper in directory structure
+    - theme (optional) - view theme
 - with-route (optional) - using this option will create resource route in routes.php file

 ###Creating Crud

-<code>php artisan crud:generate SomeName --fields=name:string,description:text,is_public:boolean,added_at:dateTime --controller-path=Admin --controller-namespace=Admin --view-path=admin --model-namespace=App\Models --model-path=Models --validator=name:'required|unique:users',email:'required|email' --with-route</code>
+<code>php artisan crud:generate SomeName --fields=name:string,description:text,is_public:boolean,added_at:dateTime --controller-path=Admin --controller-namespace=Admin --view-path=admin --model-namespace=App\Models --model-path=Models --validator=name:'required|unique:users',email:'required|email' --with-route  --theme=bootstrap</code>

 Crud:generate command will create model, controller, migration and views files based on given name and fileds.
 After you run this command you will need to run migration command to create database table.